 Rough sleepers can access our SWEP though our Housing Advice Team at The Hub between 9am and 5pm or by calling 01562 732787.
 SWEP can also be accessed out of hours by calling 01562 547694.

 We try to get everyone found sleeping rough into a shelter in cold weather.
-If you see people who you're concerned about, please contact Streetlink online or by calling 0300 500 0914.
+If you see people who you're concerned about, please contact Streetlink online or by downloading and using their app.
 If it is an emergency call 999.

 If you are happy to talk to the person tell them about the Housing Advice Team or other services such as the Navigator service and HoPES.